Project-Based-Learning-IT/pairup/README.md

 .\env\Scripts\activate.bat (For subsequent run)

-Install requirements if not done already
+Install requirements if not done already - `pip install -r requirements.txt`

-pip install flask

-pip install flask-sqlalchemy

-pip install mysqlclient

-pip install bloom-filter2

-pip install pandas

-pip install scikit-learn

-pip install flask-jwt-extended

-pip install python-dotenv

-pip install python-dateutil

 Install a python formatter in VSCode outside of virtual environment